 - Holders of liability policies whose companies fail to settle a valid claim

 - Holders of liability policies whose carriers fail to adequately defend them against claims

 To bring a bad faith action against an insurance company, whether it is your own company or the liability carrier for the car that injured you, you will need a very good attorney who limits his or her practice to bad faith claims.
 This is a specialized area of law and requires specific experience in pursuing claims against insurance companies, which can be notoriously difficult to prove.
 But with the right lawyer, you can require the company to do what they contracted to do when they wrote the policy.

-The Surrano Law Firm in Phoenix, Arizona, exclusively handles insurance company bad faith claims and related legal actions when the company’s quest for profits stands between you and the just settlement of your valid claim.
-We handle these cases nationwide.
+Surrano Law Offices in the Phoenix area, exclusively handle insurance company bad faith claims and related legal actions when the company’s quest for profits stands between you and the just settlement of your valid claim.
+We handle these cases in Arizona, and some disability insurance bad faith cases in California, Nevada, and Kentucky.
 It’s all we do.
 With our experience on your side, you will have a fair shot at compelling the insurance company to act in accordance with their contractual responsibility to their policyholders and liability claimants.
 And in the worst cases, we may even obtain an additional award of punitive damages to discourage further acts of bad faith.